 Hey there, before you dive into the article, I also wanted to let you know I created a YouTube video on the topic as well.
 You can check that out here:

-I must tell you, I am afraid, no, I am terrified with what PMI is proposing to do to the knowledge areas in the PMBOK Guide ® 7th edition.
+I must tell you, I am afraid, no, I am terrified with what PMI is proposing to do with the knowledge areas and process groups in the PMBOK Guide ® 7th edition.
 Now, to be clear, we don’t know what will exactly happen in the next edition, but from what I am hearing and reading, the knowledge areas in the next edition will be removed.
 Yep, gone, no longer there, vanished like they never existed.
 Eight performance domains will replace all ten knowledge areas.
 We won’t know the negative impact this will have on the industry for a while, but my predictions are removing these knowledge areas will be a huge mistake and will both hurt the profession and inevitably impact project success.

 The Project Management Knowledge areas are treasures that PMI has invested in for years.
 We can only guess at the reasons PMI has made such a drastic departure from that model.